 Hurston used the Museum of Natural History (pictured above) to help answer the question that she posed.
 She said that:

-"[The American Museum of UNNatural History] is an intangible built on folk belief.
+What is the problem with this, exactly?"[The American Museum of UNNatural History] is an intangible built on folk belief.
 It is assumed that all non-Anglo-Saxons are uncomplicated stereotypes. ...
 They are lay figures mounted in the museum where all may take them in at a glance.
 They are made of bent wires without insides at all."

 Hurston says that we cannot move past the minority v. majority issue until the majority begins to see the intelligent life within the minority.
 Until we see "them" as "like us" then we will continue to separate ourselves and remain ignorant to minority cultures that could potentially enrich our own culture.

 Hurston was not the only one to see fault with the Museum of Natural History's "typical" exhibits.
-The following poem, "Museum of Unnatural History", was written by David T. Bruce
+The following poem, "Museum of Unnatural History", was written by David T. Bruce.

 "Museum of Unnatural History"